 Simon joined the British Heart Foundation in 2013, following seven years as Chief Executive of the Multiple Sclerosis (MS) Society.

-Simon has extensive national and international experience of charity and non-profit governance as a non-executive director and trustee, and spent eight years as a Fitness to Practice panellist for the General Medical Council/Medical Practitioners’ Tribunal Service.
+Simon has extensive national and international experience of charity and non-profit governance as a non-executive director/trustee.
+He currently holds a number of non-executive roles, including President of the European Heart Network.

 Professor Sir Nilesh Samani